AnshajVats/tank-game/README.md

 2. Clone the Repository
     - Provide the git command to clone your project
-    - Example: `git clone git@github.com:csc413-SFSU-SU2024/csc413-tankgame-AnshajVats.git`
+    - Example: `git clone git@github.com:AnshajVats/tank-game.git`

 3. Navigate to Project Directory
     - Instruct users to change to the project directory
-    - Example: `cd csc413-tankgame-AnshajVats`
+    - Example: `cd tank-game`
 4. Setup the SDK
    - Example: `export JAVA_HOME=/path/to/jdk-21`
    - On IntelliJ IDEA, go to File -> Project Structure -> Project SDK -> Add SDK -> Select the path to the SDK 21